nerves-keyboard/afk/README.md

-It may eventually also support more complex interactions, such as sticky keys, macros, leader keys, etc. These features require a lot more thinking though, as they will require a process that emits an event stream as opposed to the current data structure approach.
+It may eventually also support more complex interactions, such as sticky keys, macros, leader keys, etc. These features require a lot more thinking though, as they will require the state undergoing changes over time.

 ## Docs